 Plus, we believe that getting kids cooking is a great, all-round, real-world learning lab: cooking builds confidence and creativity, uses and develops reading, processing, logic, math, and art skills.
-And, kids learn what a pleasure it is to create food and flavors, and share it with others.
+And, kids learn what a pleasure it is to create food, and to share it with others.

 Q: Is the Kids’ Share Siena‘s idea, perhaps?

-A: ChopChop‘s Sally Sampson and Chef Ana brainstormed the Siena Farms’ Kids’ Share — a farm share JUST for kids — during a conversation about how wonderful, and important, it is to get kids into the kitchen.
+A: About a decade ago, when Siena was about eight years old, ChopChop Family‘s Sally Sampson and Chef Ana brainstormed the Siena Farms’ Kids’ Share — a farm share JUST for kids — during a conversation about how wonderful, and important, it is to get kids into the kitchen.
 When Ana mentioned it to Siena, she was “all-in” and left a note on her dad’s desk, reading “Kids’ Share is a MUST!”
 Farmer Chris fully agreed, and Siena decided to draw her own version of the Siena Farms’ logo (pictured above) just for the Kids’ Share.
 And, that’s how we started offering what we believe to be the first kid-focused farm share in the country!

 Sally’s work has garnered kudos and support from major kids’ health initiatives and advocates, including Michelle Obama.
 ChopChop Magazine received a well-deserved James Beard Foundation’s award for Publication of the Year in 2013.